For the halfling rogue mastermind build, consider the following:

 If you’re interested in a premade adventure full of casino games and pirate poker, check out my original Dead Man’s Tale by clicking here or below.

 As I mentioned, halflings are natural rogues.
 Stealthy, small and light on their feet, this race was built to burgal… so to speak.
 As a racial bonus, they gain a +2 to Dexterity, the natural ability score of rogues.

 There are, however, other racial abilities that contribute to a rogue.
 Lucky is a racial trait that allows me to re-roll a d20 when I land on 1.
 You’d be surprised how clutch this could be.
 Halfling Nimbleness allows a halfling to move through the space of any creature that is of a size larger than my own.

-More specifically, Ill choose the Lightfoot subrace of halfling.
+More specifically, Ill choose the Lightfoot halfling.
 This race receives a +1 bonus to Charisma as well, along with unique stealth moves.
-Naturally Stealthy gives me the ability to attempt to hide while only obscured by a slightly larger creature.
+Plus, i’ll also gain the ability to attempt to hide while only obscured by a slightly larger creature.
 It’s kind of hilarious and brilliant.
 I’ll hide behind my party mates and sneak attack enemies.

 Fundamental rogue abilities

 As a rogue, I generally go with a rapier/short bow combination.
 I’m fancy like Zorro.

 Starting at level 1, Expertise, Sneak Attack and Thieves’ Cant start me down the right (or wrong) path.

 Expertise grants me double the proficiency score in two of my skill sets, or one skill and the thieves’ tools.
 I go for the thieves’ tools because of course I do.
 The second skill is probably going to be stealth.
 Who can’t use all the stealth as rogue?